Obituary of Mary Ruth Harris

 As said before, Mary was known for her independence and stubborn streak.
 It was hard for her to have to depend on others as her health declined through the years.
 She was diagnosed with Charcot Marie Tooth in her 40s that would later steal her freedom to walk, stand, and sit.
 She moved in with her daughter, Pepper, prior to her decline.
 After spending several months in 2017 in the ICU, Mary started having more and more troubles not only with her CMT but with her breathing.
 Pepper and her sister Darlee, with the help of Courtney (granddaughter-in-law), dedicated their lives in helping Mary in her final years.
 Mary, and her ever stubborn streak, proved many doctors wrong when they gave her only months or days to live and she outlived it by years.

 On Tuesday, February 4th at 3:12 pm, Mary Ruth Harris gave up her battle and joined her loved ones that passed before.
 Mary had a special relationship with her church family at Riverside Free Will Baptist Church and God.
 She believed that her pain and suffering would be gone when she joined Him in Heaven.

 It hurts to not have Mary with us in the physical, but we do know she will live on in us all.
 Because of her, this family would not be here.
 Mary had a wonderful life but if you asked her, her greatest accomplishment were her 7 children, 8 grandchildren, and 10 great-grandchildren.
 You all held a special place in her heart, as I am sure Mary holds a special place in yours.

 Rest in Paradise, Mary.
 We will miss you!
-Until we meet again…To send flowers to the family of Mary Harris, please visit Tribute Store
+Until we meet again…To send flowers to the family or plant a tree in memory of Mary Harris, please visit Tribute Store